young-geng/EasyLM/docs/llama.md

 ## Converting the Official LLaMA Checkpoint to EasyLM Format
+If you are using our [OpenLLaMA](https://github.com/openlm-research/open_llama), you can directly download the EasyLM checkpoints and skip this section.
-The first step of using LLaMA with EasyLM is to convert the official LLaMA checkpoint to the EasyLM checkpoint format.
+If you are using the official LLaMA weights from Meta, the first step of is to convert the official LLaMA checkpoint to the EasyLM checkpoint format.
 To do so, use the following command:

 ``` shell
 python -m EasyLM.models.llama.convert_torch_to_easylm.py \